Netflix/metaflow-service/services/ui_backend_service/README.md

 > ```
 ### Hosting the Frontend UI

 This service provides the UI Backend.
-There are two options for hosting the UI Frontend assets from [Metaflow-UI](https://github.com/Netflix/metaflow-ui)
+There are two options for hosting the UI Frontend assets from [Metaflow UI](https://github.com/Netflix/metaflow-ui)

 #### Separately hosting frontend assets

 For hosting the frontend assets for a production environment, refer to the documentation of your chosen host on how to serve static assets.

-If you require the UI for local development, refer to [Metaflow-ui/docs/README.md](https://github.com/Netflix/metaflow-ui/blob/master/docs/README.md) on how to host the UI locally.
+If you require the UI for local development, refer to [metaflow-ui/docs/README.md](https://github.com/Netflix/metaflow-ui/blob/master/docs/README.md) on how to host the UI locally.

 #### Serve frontend assets through the backend instance